jamesrayman/Ero/docs/euclid.md

 There are no custom types in Euclid.

 As convention, compound geometric figures are represented as tuples of figures.
-Each standard convention is documented below:
+Each standard convention is documented below.

 | Compound figure | Description                                                                                                                         |
 |-----------------|-------------------------------------------------------------------------------------------------------------------------------------|